Type rating

 A type rating is an authorization entered on or associated with a pilot license and forming part thereof, stating the pilot's privileges or limitations pertaining to a certain aircraft type.
 Such qualification requires additional training beyond the scope of the initial license and aircraft class training.

+History

+The 12,500 lb weight limit for a type rating in the United States was instituted in 1952 and was likely selected as it was half of the 25,000 lb gross takeoff weight of a DC-3.
+(Note: The 1952 pilot certification requirement was preceded by a temporary 1949 regulation exempting aircraft below the same weight limit from economic regulation.)

 International Regulation

 The International Civil Aviation Organization (ICAO) specifies the international personnel licensing requirements, as documented in Annex 1 to the Convention on International Civil Aviation.
 Which aircraft require a type rating is decided by each country's civil aviation authority, in accordance with specifications outlined by ICAO.